redmikhail/apps/_sources/content/odh/trino/add_more_buckets.md

 $ sed -i 's/<catalog_name_upercase>/SOME_CATALOG/g' kustomization.yaml
 ```

-Add this file to the `kustomization.yaml` in `apps/kfdefs/overlays/$ENV/$CLUSTER/trino/hive-metastores`.

-Also add the path to this file to the `kustomization.yaml` located at `kfdefs/overlays/$ENV/$CLUSTER/trino/hive-metastores/kustomization.yaml`
+Also add this directory to the `kustomization.yaml` located at `kfdefs/overlays/$ENV/$CLUSTER/trino/hive-metastores`.

 Next add the following to the `s3buckets` secret found at `apps/kfdefs/overlays/$ENV/$CLUSTER/trino/secrets/s3buckets.yaml`.